 A/B Team Process

-SMU may form A/B teams and seek to do so at the “youngest age groups”.
+SMS may form two teams and seek to do so at the “youngest age groups”.
 The “youngest age groups” are U9, U10, U11 and U12, to include both boys and girls teams.

-The following must be applicable to allow for A/B team formation:
+The following must be applicable to allow for two team formation:

 1. Ample numbers of children attend publicized tryouts

-2. The SMYS Director of Coaching or his/her designee assigns all evaluators for these defined age groups, where we expect the possibility of having both an A & B team.
+2. The SMS Director of Coaching or his/her designee assigns all evaluators for these defined age groups, where we expect the possibility of having both an Premier & Classic team.

 3. For evaluation consistency, the same “evaluators” (When possible and practical) are to be used at each tryout for a specific age-group/gender.

-4. The SMYS DOC will strive to evaluate all players in age-groups/genders where there may be an A/B team.
+4. The SMS DOC will strive to evaluate all players in age-groups/genders where there may be two teams.

-5. The Head Coach of the A/B age group must be willing to become Head Coach for both the A and the B teams.
+5. The Head Coach of the age group must be willing to become Head Coach for both B teams.
 That Head Coach will provide direction to Assistant Coaches who may run practices and/or games in his/her absence.

-6. Appropriate, qualified Assistant Coaches must be available and committed to each B “team”.
+6. Appropriate, qualified Assistant Coaches must be available and committed to each team.
 These coaches can be identified either before, or after the tryout process

 Page 4 of 4

-7. All players considered for “B” teams must be on age-group (none playing up).
+7. All players considered for Classic teams must be on age-group (none playing up).

-8. SMU encourages A/B teams to use USYS guest player passes when allowed by NCSL, WAGS, CMSSL or BBSL.
+8. SMs encourages both teams to use USYS guest player passes when allowed by NCSL, WAGS, CMSSL or BBSL.

-NOTE: No “B” teams will be formed outside of publicized annual tryouts
+NOTE: No additional teams will be formed outside of publicized annual tryouts

-1. Ranked evaluation scores are reviewed after the last tryout by the designated Head Coach (HC) of each specific team, the SMU President, the SMYS DOC and an appointed selection committee coach.
+1. Ranked evaluation scores are reviewed after the last tryout by the designated Head Coach (HC) of each specific team, the SMU President, the SMS DOC and an appointed selection committee coach.